What does the opportunity status mean?

 The internship is accepting applicants or is in progress.

-The creator is currently reviewing all applicants.
+The internship creator is reviewing and selecting applicants.

 In progress